 - Select ‘BatteryCheck’ app and click ‘Add’

 Now this app will automatically run whenever the Macbook restarts.

 That’s it.
-Thank for your reading this.
-I hope this little article helped you saving your Macbook’s battery and potentially saved some trouble to turn the charging on/off frequently.
+Thank you for reading this.
+I hope this little article helped you save your Macbook’s battery life and potentially saved some trouble to turn the charging on/off frequently.

 Source code is hosted on my Github repository:

 Source code of the macOS Battery Check app.
 Contribute to atulkhatri/battery-check development by creating an account…